hazed59/AlbionOnline-RegisterBot/README.md

 - [ ] On setup store guild users on database and check database on register first
 - [ ] Dont wait other commands to execute code
-- [ ] Fix alliance check if registered
+- [ ] Fix alliance check if registered, only when already registered in another guild

 ### TODO Later